 According to a recent article in New Scientist, only 10 per cent of new year resolutions will survive the whole year.
 It’s hardly a surprise to most of us…haven’t we all taken out an ill-fated gym membership / committed to Dry January only to fall at the first weekend after the first January-blues week / joined a slimming group only to slink away by February …etc etc etc….
 The article also states it takes up to 65 days to break a habit – that’s a long time to keep up that willpower, so we need all the help we can get.
+This is especially the case if we are struggling with a dependency on something like alcohol, eating, gambling, porn where our brains have become wired to compel us to carry on doing what we know brings us pleasure.

 So why do so many of us struggle to keep promises to ourselves?
 Are there some tips we can follow to help us do better?
 And can counselling help?